stripe-archive/react-stripe-elements/README.md

 yarn run demo
 ```

-Now go to <https://localhost:8080/> to try it out!
+Now go to <http://localhost:8080/> to try it out!

+> :warning: `PaymentRequestButtonElement` will not render unless the page is served over HTTPS.
+> To demo `PaymentRequestButtonElement`, you can tunnel over HTTPS to the local server using ngrok or a similar service.

 ![Screenshot of the demo running](demo/demo.png)